EMS Ready Campus Application Guidance

 Other universities may provide similar online courses, or an in-person class may be available.
 When providing documentation for this requirement, in addition to the training roster or individual certificates, please provide information showing that the class meets the NFPA or HAZWOPER requirements.

 All courses at the Hazardous Materials Awareness level require access to the Emergency Response Guidebook.
 This should already be available to you as an emergency response agency; copies are normally placed in all emergency vehicles.
 Hard-copy versions are produced every four years (on the same schedule as US presidential elections).
 If your organization lacks these books, contact your local fire department or emergency management agency for information on ordering copies in your region.
 For the purposes of the class, you can also access a PDF version of the current edition at the PHMSA website.
-Various phone app versions are available as well; PHMSA publishes an official app version (accessed from the PHMSA website), and you can also use the National Library of Medicine's WISER app which contains both the ERG information and various additional tools.
+Various phone app versions are available as well; PHMSA publishes an official app version (accessed from the PHMSA website).

 Additional Training for Leadership